-- 55. If circumstances change, then the extent to which any allowance is exempt may change. - 56.
-For example, in some cases, as the result of a change in circumstances, none of the factors required for an exemption may be present any more.
-If the employer continues to pay the allowance in such a case, none of that allowance would be exempt. - 57.
+- 54. If circumstances change, then the extent to which any allowance is exempt may change. - 55.
+For example, in some cases, as the result of a change in circumstances, none of the factors required for an exemption may be present anymore.
+If the employer continues to pay the allowance in such a case, none of that allowance would be exempt. - 56.
 The Commissioner is aware that in some situations, employers are continuing to treat an allowance for additional transport costs as tax exempt even when an employee no longer incurs those costs on every working day (because the employee now works from home).
 The allowance is only exempt to the extent it is for additional transport costs.
-An employer will need to make adjustments to the amount treated as exempt under the additional transport costs exemption to reflect the change in circumstances.
+An employer will need to adjust the amount treated as exempt under the additional transport costs exemption to reflect the change in circumstances.